Perfect Сlimate

 Islands

-Picturesque scenery, the warmest water and cleanest beaches with neat and accurate seaside homes, the most exotic fruits, beautiful and hospitable people… It looks and sounds like paradise.
-And it is all about the Greek islands.
-Enjoy the view of historical buildings on Corfu and Rhodes, party hard on Mykonos, spend your honeymoon on Crete, enjoy beautiful sunsets on the island of Santorini, rent a house in Paros attired in the spirit of tranquility.
+Picturesque scenery, the warmest water and cleanest beaches with charming seaside homes, exotic fruits, beautiful and hospitable people — it sounds like paradise, and that’s exactly what the Greek islands offer.
+Enjoy the view of historical buildings on Corfu and Rhodes, party on Mykonos, spend your honeymoon on Crete, enjoy beautiful sunsets on the island of Santorini, rent a tranquil house in Paros.
 The Greek islands never disappoint!

 Greece is the cradle of European civilization.
 It is a country with the richest history and culture in the whole of Europe.
-This blessed land has an exceptionally rich heritage of ancient architecture and monuments.
-By the way, weren't you amazed by ancient Greek myths in your childhood?
+This blessed land has heritage of ancient architecture and monuments.
+By the way, weren’t we all fascinated by ancient Greek myths during childhood?

 Safety

 The Greeks respect the privacy and safety of every individual.
 Tourists are unlikely to experience any violence.
-Apply basic precaution measures, and you will have no problems living here.
+By taking basic precautions, you can avoid any potential issues while living here.
 In terms of crime rates, Greece also proves to be safer than some other countries.

 Food

 The Greek diet is one of the healthiest in the world.
 The Greeks really know how to use olive oil for cooking: it’s in abundance in every supermarket.
-You will have a chance to eat lots of fruit and vegetables — which are not expensive there — and feta cheese here.
+You’ll also enjoy plenty of fresh fruits and vegetables, which are affordable, along with feta cheese.
 Traditional Greek dishes are extremely delicious!
-Living in Greece is the best way to keep to a healthy diet.
+Living in Greece is the best way to maintain a healthy diet.
 And if you convert the local food prices to dollars, you will be surprised how affordable a healthy menu is here.
 Achieve your dream body without effort!

 Nightlife

 Weather contributes a lot to the nightlife of Greece.
 This country is not all about romance and ancient buildings, it is also about having a good time in nightclubs.
-The nightlife is extremely exciting.
+The nightlife is incredibly exciting.
 Here you can find clubs for different ages and tastes.
 The most pleasant thing is that there is no entrance fee in Greece: you pay only for drinks.
-Clubs are open for the whole night.
-This country is definitely the place for party monsters!
+Clubs are open for the whole night, making this country a perfect destination for party lovers!

 The Greeks are very lively and joyful.
 They are usually friendly with strangers, especially if we speak about people from small towns.
 The spirit of Greek hospitality is known worldwide: you will rarely have a poor reception.

-The Greeks are always generous with their guests and do everything to please them.
-Everybody will offer a helping hand if the guest gets into trouble.
-The Greeks speak fluent English so there are no barriers to communication in this country.
+The Greeks are always generous with their guests and do everything to ensure they feel welcome.
+If a guest encounters any trouble, locals will readily offer their help.
+The Greeks speak fluent English so there are no significant language barriers.

 If you travel solo, you will not have problems finding a companion among locals.
-They will show you the best places for visiting with the greatest amount of pleasure.
+They will happily show you the best places for visiting.
 You will never feel alone in Greece!

-But the most convincing reason to become an expat in Greece is the cost of living — life is comfy here even with a humble salary.
+Perhaps the most convincing reason to become an expat in Greece is the cost of living — life here is comfortable even on a modest salary.
+It is not so expensive to live in Greece.
 Prices for accommodation, healthcare, and food are among the lowest compared to other European countries, which is one of the side effects of the Greek economy.
 At the same time, this country offers high-quality standards of living.
 Greece has created an ideal environment for remote work, travelling, living, and even retirement.
 And immigration too, of course.
 Financial infrastructure is widely developed, so goods can be paid with credit cards even in open-air markets (laiki agoras).

 Do you want to know more details about the cost of living in Greece?
 Then continue reading.
 You might also want to get a Schengen visa and enjoy a 90-day worry-free stay in Greece.